GRAVITATION

 \(\left(\frac{du}{d\varphi}\right)^2=R_su^3-u^2+{1\over b^2}\hspace{2cm}\)(3.v)

-the 3rd-order differential equation (3.v) which gives the photon trajectories deflected by a massive object in spherical symmetry and according to the Schwarzschild metric, can be processed by preventing the singularity due to the change in sign
+the 3rd-order differential equation (3.v) which gives the photon trajectories deflected by a massive object in spherical symmetry and according to the Schwarzschild’s metric, can be processed by preventing the singularity due to the change in sign of \(\frac{du}{d\varphi}\).

-The derivation of (3.v) then gives: \(2\frac{du}{d\varphi}\frac{d^2u}{d\phi^2}=3R_su^2\frac{du}{d\varphi}-2u\frac{du}{d\varphi}\) or:
+The derivation of (3.v) then gives: \(2\frac{du}{d\varphi}\frac{d^2u}{d\varphi^2}=3R_su^2\frac{du}{d\varphi}-2u\frac{du}{d\varphi}\) or:

 \(\frac{d^2u}{d\varphi^2}={3\over 2}R_su^2-u\hspace{2cm}\)(3.w)

-The differential equation (3.w) can then be solved numerically with the initial conditions and overcome the limits of the elliptic integral of \(\frac{du}{d\varphi}\) seen previously.
+The differential equation (3.w) can then be solved numerically with the initial conditions and overcome the limits of the elliptic integral of \(\frac{d\varphi}{du}\) seen previously.

-It is easy to check that according to Schwarzschild metric, the photon trajectories deflected by a massive object in spherical symmetry \(p_1(R_{s_1},b_1)\) and \(p_2(R_{s_2},b_2)\) with \(b_2=b_1\frac{R_{s_2}}{R_{s_1}}\) are kept by applying the scaling factor \(\frac{R_{s_2}}{R_{s_1}}\left(=\frac{M_2}{M_1}\right)\): \(r_2(\varphi)=\frac{R_{s_2}}{R_{s_1}}r_1(\varphi)\left(=\frac{M_2}{M_1}r_1(\varphi)\right)\).
+Moreover, it is easy to check that according to Schwarzschild’s metric, the photon trajectories deflected by a massive object in spherical symmetry \(p_1(R_{s_1},b_1)\) and \(p_2(R_{s_2},b_2)\) with \(b_2=b_1\frac{R_{s_2}}{R_{s_1}}\) are kept by applying the scaling factor \(\frac{R_{s_2}}{R_{s_1}}\left(=\frac{M_2}{M_1}\right)\): \(r_2(\varphi)=\frac{R_{s_2}}{R_{s_1}}r_1(\varphi)\left(=\frac{M_2}{M_1}r_1(\varphi)\right)\).

 Double integration – 4th-order Runge-Kutta

-1) with \(k_1=\frac{d^2u}{d\varphi^2}(u(\varphi))\), \(k_2=\frac{d^2u}{d\varphi^2}\left(u(\varphi)+\frac{\delta \varphi}{2}\frac{du}{d\varphi}\right)\), \(k_3=\frac{d^2u}{d\varphi^2}\left(u(\varphi)+\frac{\delta \varphi}{2}\frac{du}{d\varphi}+\left(\frac{\delta \varphi}{2}\right)^2\ k_1\right)\) and \(k_4=\frac{d^2u}{d\varphi^2}\left(u(\varphi)+\delta \varphi\ \frac{du}{d\varphi}+\frac{\left(\delta \varphi\right)^2}{2}\ k_2\right)\)
+1) with \(k_1=\frac{d^2u}{d\varphi^2}(u(\varphi))\), \(k_2=\frac{d^2u}{d\varphi^2}\left(u(\varphi)+\frac{\delta \varphi}{2}\frac{du}{d\varphi}\right)\), \(k_3=\frac{d^2u}{d\varphi^2}\left(u(\varphi)+\frac{\delta \varphi}{2}\frac{du}{d\varphi}+\left(\frac{\delta \varphi}{2}\right)^2\ k_1\right)\) and \(k_4=\frac{d^2u}{d\varphi^2}\left(u(\varphi)+\delta \varphi\ \frac{du}{d\varphi}+\frac{\left(\delta \varphi\right)^2}{2}\ k_2\right)\),

 the value of \(\frac{du}{d\varphi}\) at the next step is: